dakujem/oliva-tree/README.md

 ## TODO

 * materialized path tree (id variant) -> 0.4
+* in path tree (and recursive tree) allow users to choose which member is used as a node key (currently position is forced) -> 0.5
-* allow users to create own classes when using tree's transform() method -> 0.5
+* allow users to create own classes when using tree's transform() method -> 0.6
-* write tests -> 0.6
+* write tests
 * finalize documentation -> release 1.0

 ## Notes